KumariNeha26/KumariNeha26/README.md

 # Hi, I'm Kumari Neha
 ### Aspiring Data Analyst | SQL | Python | Tableau | Excel
-Passionate about transforming data into meaningful insights to drive business decisions.
+Eager to explore data and uncover insights to support decision-making.
-Skilled in **data cleaning, visualization, statistical analysis, and storytelling**.
+Skilled in **data cleaning, visualization, and machine learning (basic)**.
-Enthusiastic about **exploratory data analysis (EDA), dashboard creation, and predictive modeling**.
+Open to opportunities in **data analytics** to grow and apply my skills.

 ## About Me
+I am a **fresher** in data analytics with a strong interest in working with data to solve real-world problems.
-I am an aspiring **Data Analyst** with a strong foundation in **SQL, Python, Tableau, and Excel**.
+I have **hands-on experience** with **SQL, Python, Tableau, and Excel** through various projects.
-I love working with data to uncover trends, patterns, and insights that can help businesses make informed decisions.
-I have worked on **diverse datasets** related to **healthcare, sales, agriculture, and finance**, applying **data analytics and machine learning** to solve real-world problems.
-I enjoy **building interactive dashboards, automating data processes, and presenting complex findings in an easy-to-understand way**.
+I enjoy analyzing data, creating visualizations, and building dashboards to communicate findings effectively.

 ## Featured Projects
 - **[Financial Analysis of Superstore Sales](https://github.com/KumariNeha26/Financial-Analysis-of-Superstore-Sales)**